Revolver (2005 film): Soundtrack

-According to director Guy Ritchie, the music for the film was initially intended to follow in a similar vein to his previous crime movies, Lock, Stock and Two Smoking Barrels and Snatch, in that it was to be primarily source-based (i.e. using non-original music).
+According to director Guy Ritchie, the music for the film was initially intended to follow in a similar vein to his previous crime movies, Lock, Stock and Two Smoking Barrels and Snatch, in that it was to be primarily source-based (i.e. using nonoriginal music).
 Those source tracks would all have been classical in nature.
-However, during the production process, Ritchie changed his mind and decided to score a majority of the film with original music, leaving only some small sections to non-original music tracks (such as the restaurant shoot-out during Lord John's attempted assassination of Dorothy Maccha).
-Ritchie selected Nathaniel Mechaly to compose the score.
+However, during the production process, Ritchie changed his mind and decided to score a majority of the film with original music, leaving only some small sections to nonoriginal music tracks (such as the restaurant shoot-out during Lord John's attempted assassination of Dorothy Macha).
+Ritchie selected Nathaniel Méchaly to compose the score.

-The score was performed by Mechaly on Mini Moog and other keyboards, with drummer Maxime Garoute.
+The score was performed by Méchaly on Mini Moog and other keyboards, with drummer Maxime Garoute.

-All tracks composed by Nathaniel Mechaly and Maxime Garoute except where otherwise noted.
+All tracks were composed by Nathaniel Méchaly and Maxime Garoute, except where otherwise noted.